Local Routing on a Convex Polytope in R^3: Routing Algorithm

-At $p_1$, there is a plane $\eta$ defined with two vectors, say $r_1$ and $r_2$, both vectors originating at $p_1$.
-We note $\eta$ is determined from the routing tables at $p_1$ based on the pseudo-destination located on $\delta_i$, and $\eta$ is orthogonal to $\delta_i'$.
+Suppose a packet arrives at a vertex $p_1$ located on patch $\delta_i$ of $P$.
+We describe how the packet is routed from $p_1$ to its pseudo-destination.
+Based on the pseudo-destination stored in the packet header, the routing algorithm finds the plane $\eta$ from the routing tables at $p_1$.
+Let $r_1$ and $r_2$ be the rays originating at $p_1$ which together define $\eta$.
+As detailed in the preprocessing phase, $\eta$ is orthogonal to $\delta_i'$, and the pseudo-destination is located on $\delta_i$.
 With a binary search over the faces incident to $p_1$, we determine the face $f_1$ intersected by $\eta$ such that the projection of $r_1$ is incident on $f_1$.
 Let $p_2$ and $p_3$ be the other two vertices of $P$ defining $f_1$ such that $p_1, p_2, p_3$ occur in that order when the boundary of $f_1$ is traversed in a clockwise direction.
 If the point $x = \partial f_1 \cap \eta$ is a vertex of $f_1$, then the routing algorithm forwards the packet to that vertex.
 Otherwise, $x$ is a point located on edge $p_2p_3$ of $f_1$.
 Refer to Fig.~\ref{fig:locgreedy1}.
 Let $f_2$ be a face with vertices $p_2, p_3, p_4$ such that $p_4, p_3, p_2$ occur in that order when the boundary of $f_2$ is traversed in a clockwise direction.
 Now there are three cases to consider.
 The intersection of $\eta$ with $f_2$ is a point $y$ located on edge $p_2p_4$ or on edge $p_3p_4$, or $y$ is vertex $p_4$ itself.
-If $y$ is located on $p_2p_4$ (resp. $p_3p_4$), then the packet at $p_1$ is forwarded to $p_2$ (resp. $p_3$).
+If $y$ is located on $p_2p_4$ (resp., $p_3p_4$), then the packet at $p_1$ is forwarded to $p_2$ (resp., $p_3$).
 If $y$ is $p_4$ then the packet at $p_1$ is forwarded to $p_2$ if $|p_1p_2|+|p_2p_4| < |p_1p_3|+|p_3p_4|$; otherwise, the packet at $p_1$ is forwarded to $p_3$.
-Essentially, the routing algorithm decides the next hop to $p_1$ only after knowing the intersection of $\eta$ with a face $f_2$ that is sharing an edge $p_2p_3$ of a face $f_1$ incident to $p_1$ while edge $p_2p_3$ is opposite to $p_1$ in face $f_1$.
-Hence, at every vertex $v$ of $P$, the preprocessing algorithm also saves the face that shares an edge $e$ opposite to $v$, wherein $e$ is an edge of a face incident to $v$.
+Essentially, the routing algorithm decides the next hop from $p_1$ only after knowing the intersection of $\eta$ with a face $f_2$ that is sharing an edge $p_2p_3$ of a face $f_1$ incident to $p_1$, while edge $p_2p_3$ is opposite to $p_1$ in face $f_1$.
+Hence, as mentioned in the preprocessing algorithm, at every vertex $v$ of $P$, the preprocessing algorithm also saves the face that shares an edge $e$ opposite to $v$, wherein $e$ is an edge of a face incident to $v$.